NelsonJyostna/Celery_RabbitMq_Task_With_Django/README.md

 3) After applying the POST method we get the message broker id in pycharm.

-4) Lastly We update the status of that item using patch method of that created API in POSTMAN.
+4) Lastly We update the status of that item using PATCH method of that created API in POSTMAN.

     eg. { "status" : "pending" }